 This weekend I will be finishing the storage boxes, sewing table legs, and then painting the sewing table and curio cabinet.
 Then next week I will say good-bye to the clouds and try to add a bit of decor with my measly little budget.

 I can’t wait to share the final room with you next week (and then take a much needed break)!
-And don’t forget to see how these other $100 room makeovers are coming along.
-There is so much creativity and budget genius going on I can’t stand it.

 What size board did you rip these down from?
 I’d like to be sure I get the right width so that my front edge is the right depth.
 Thank you!